yiboliu/AIPI540-NLP/README.md

 Unfortunately, the accuracies from the both models were around 0.57 and couldn't improve.
 The deep learning model with a GloVe layer was even worse, 0.52.
 I tried a bunch of different combinations of hyperparameters, and got the optimal results were around 0.57.
+I tried a learning rate of 0.001, but the accuracy was stuck at 0.34.
+Then I changed the learning rate to be 1, 5, and 10, also adjusting the batch size, gemma and step sizes, the resulting accuracy barely increased over 0.57.
 The reason I think that this result was bad is due to the size of the dataset.
 The vocab size was 16903, which could not provide sufficient data to train a model.